wacncontent/CustomizeTool/output/articles/notification-hubs/partner-xamarin-notification-hubs-ios-get-started.md

 Completing this tutorial is a prerequisite for all other Notification Hubs tutorials for Xamarin.iOS apps.

 > [AZURE.IMPORTANT] To complete this tutorial, you must have an active Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A643EE910&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fpartner-xamarin-notification-hubs-ios-get-started).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A643EE910&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fpartner-xamarin-notification-hubs-ios-get-started).

 The Apple Push Notification Service uses certificates to authenticate your mobile service.
 Follow these instructions to create the necessary certificates and upload them to your mobile service.
 For the official APNs feature documentation, see [Apple Push Notification Service].